waii-ai/waii-sdk-js/README.md

 #### Returns:

-- A Promise resolving to a `GetDBConnectionResponse` object containing the list of database connections and diagnostics.
+A Promise resolving to a `GetDBConnectionResponse` object containing the list of database connections and diagnostics.

+The `GetDBConnectionResponse` object represents the response of the "get database connections" operation and contains the following fields:

+- `connectors` (optional): An array of `DBConnection` objects representing the list of database connectors retrieved from the server.
+Each `DBConnection` object may contain the following fields:

+  - `key` (required): A string representing the unique key or identifier of the database connection.
+  - `db_type` (required): A string representing the type of the database (e.g., MySQL, PostgreSQL).
+  - `description` (optional): A string representing a description or additional information about the database connection.
+  - `account_name` (optional): A string representing the account name associated with the database connection.
+  - `username` (optional): A string representing the username used to connect to the database.
+  - `password` (optional): A string representing the password used to authenticate the database connection.
+  - `database` (optional): A string representing the name of the specific database to connect to.
+  - `warehouse` (optional): A string representing the warehouse for the database connection.
+  - `role` (optional): A string representing the role associated with the database connection.
+  - `path` (optional): A string representing the path to the database.
+  - `parameters` (optional): An object containing additional parameters related to the database connection.

 ### Activate Connection <a name="activate-connection"></a>

-This function allows you to activate a specific database connection for subsequent queries.
+This function allows you to activate a specific database connection for subsequent API calls.

 ```typescript
 function activateConnection(key: string): void;